Venkatraman9214/CongestionSim/README.md

 Certain features like receive window limitations and Head of Line blocking will be examined in the future.

 The modified bin-packing produces new request buffers dynamically.
 The heuristics works in the best-fit manner.

+Before using this, create a topology generator specific to your experiment.
+It would be called as "toporeader" or "topoexec".
+Change the rand(in_value1, in_value2) values for specific uniform generation of sequences.